-Claiming for Clinical Negligence is something that many people can find daunting or would not know where to start.
+Claiming for clinical negligence (more commonly known as medical negligence) is something that many people can find daunting or would not know where to start.

 At the end of the day when you are unwell or injured and need health care it is not unreasonable to expect the very best, whether it is private or through the NHS, whether it is with a nurse, doctor, surgeon or even a dentist.